TicThunderofSandCity/Support-Info/index.md

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：QuickClickHero@yeah.net
+Support email：HaremStoryEliminationTok@yeah.net

 ## About

-**Quick Click Hero **
+**Harem Story Elimination Tok**

-Quick Click Hero  Start here and try this simple game.
+Harem Story Elimination Tok  Start here and try this simple game.

 It is a elimination game that can't be missed!